enigma-io/generator-enigma/README.md

 The [Jasmine 2](http://jasmine.github.io/2.0/introduction.html) test runner is included by default, as a part of the [Jest](https://facebook.github.io/jest/) unit testing framework.

 [back to top](#react-webapp-generator-for-yeoman)

+---

+This module adheres to [Semantic Versioning](http://semver.org/).

+MIT